 Off-Campus Sites.
 Dallas Baptist University holds undergraduate and graduate courses in classrooms at local area corporations and select school districts near where students live and work in the Dallas/Fort Worth metroplex.
 These sites provide many of the courses that fulfill undergraduate and graduate program requirements.
 There are two types of off-campus sites: open and closed.
 Open sites are available to all DBU students while closed sites are open only to the employees of the site or district where classes are being held.
+For a complete listing of DBU off-campus sites, visit www.dbu.edu/extension.
 For information regarding the sites that are offering classes for the current semester, please refer to the course listings in the current online Schedule of Classes.

 DBU North.
 Dallas Baptist University maintains a regional academic center in the northern area of the metroplex to provide services and course opportunities to students in the North Dallas/Collin County communities.
 DBU North allows students convenient access to services such as university admission, academic counseling, registration, student identification cards, cashier services, and research assistance.
-The site offers a full rotation of courses leading towards undergraduate degrees in Business Administration, Management, Communication, Interdisciplinary Studies, and Psychology, as well as master's degrees in Business Administration, Management, Professional Counseling, Education, Information Technology and Management, and School Counseling.
+The site offers a full rotation of courses leading towards undergraduate degrees in Business Administration, Management, Communication, Interdisciplinary Studies, and Psychology, as well as master's degrees in Business Administration, Management, Fall 2019 - Summer 2020 Graduate Catalog Professional Counseling, Education, Information Technology and Management, and School Counseling.
 Flexible hours and a convenient location help students shorten their commute to school.
 Refer to the DBU website for hours of operation.